Djerring Trail: Clayton to Westall

-The trail curves underneath Clayton Station, and runs alongside the raised rail line, crossing over a bus lane and the Clayton Station carpark entrance.
-It runs past the Clayton RSL Memorial space, with a connection onto Carnish Road, and later Haughton Road.
-It then bends until it runs north of the rail line.
-It runs past two basketball courts and public seating, which is located underneath the rail line, before intersecting with Centre Road.
-After crossing Centre Road, it runs past the Clayton Urban Park.
-It then goes parallel with Haughton Road and the rail line, with a connection to Rayhur Street.
-It curves sharply near Oakes Avenue and then runs alongside Oakes Avenue until it reaches Westall Station.
+The trail curves underneath Clayton station, and runs alongside the raised rail line, crossing over a bus lane and the Clayton station car park entrance.
+It runs past the Clayton RSL Memorial space, with a connection to Carnish Road, and later Haughton Road.
+It then bends until it runs north of the rail line, past two basketball courts and public seating located underneath the rail line, before intersecting with Centre Road.
+After crossing Centre Road, it runs past the Clayton Urban Park, and parallels Haughton Road and the rail line, with a connection to Rayhur Street.
+It curves sharply near Oakes Avenue and runs alongside Oakes Avenue until it reaches Westall station.

 Westall to Springvale

-This section of the trail commences by leaving Westall Station, and crossing underneath Westall Road.
-It runs with the rail line, connecting with Newcombe Road and Springvale Reserve, as well as Queens Avenue and St Johns Avenue.
-It then intersects with Springvale Road and reaches Springvale Station.
+The Westall - Springvale section of the trail leaves Westall station and crosses underneath Westall Road.
+It runs along the rail line, connecting with Newcombe Road and Springvale Reserve, as well as Queens Avenue and St Johns Avenue.
+It then intersects with Springvale Road and reaches Springvale station.

 Springvale to Sandown Park

-The trail weaves through the bus interchange and the entrance to the Springvale Station carpark.
-It curves tightly so it runs adjacent to Lightwood Road.
-It connects with the Sandown Park Greyhound Racing Track, and then reaches Sandown Park Station.
+The trail weaves through the bus interchange and the entrance to the Springvale station car park, curving tightly so it runs adjacent to Lightwood Road.
+It connects with the Sandown Park Greyhound Racing Track and reaches Sandown Park station.

 Sandown Park to Noble Park

-The trail continues past Sandown Park Station, connecting to Sandown Raceway.
+The trail continues past Sandown Park station, connecting to Sandown Raceway.
 It continues parallel to Lightwood Road and the rail line, intersecting with Corrigan Road.
-After crossing over the road, there is a connection into the Noble Park dog park and Ross Reserve.
+After crossing over the road, there is a connection with the Noble Park dog park and Ross Reserve.
 It runs alongside an exercise area and a connection into the Ross Reserve car park.
-It then runs to Heatherton Road, where there are a playground and a skatepark.
-After crossing Heatherton Road, it runs past the Noble Park Station carpark, and then reaches Noble Park Station.
+It then runs to Heatherton Road, where there are is playground and a skate park.
+After crossing Heatherton Road, it runs past the Noble Park station car park to and reaches Noble Park station.

 Noble Park to Yarraman

-After leaving Noble Park Station.
-The route crosses over Leonard Avenue, and after crossing turns sharply to the north side of the rail.
-It then passes next to the carpark and goes back to the southern side of the rail, running parallel to Douglas Street and the rail line.
-It continues, connecting onto Mons Parade and Mile Creek.
-It intersects with Chandler Road and runs alongside Hanna Road until it reaches Yarraman Station.
-This is the last section of trail that is not shared with any other paths.
+After leaving Noble Park station, the route crosses Leonard Avenue and turns sharply to the north side of the rail.
+It passes the car park and crosses back to the southern side of the rail line, running parallel to Douglas Street and the line.
+It connects with Mons Parade and Mile Creek, intersects with Chandler Road, and runs alongside Hanna Road until it reaches Yarraman station.
+That is the last section of trail that is not shared with any other paths.

 Yarraman to Dandenong

-The trail merges with the EastLink Trail, and runs south alongside the EastLink.
-It crosses over Cheltenham Road, then diverges off the EastLink Trail, and joins with the Dandenong Creek Trail.
-It follows the Dandenong Creek Trail until Hammond Road, where the footpath is used to get to Dandenong Station.
+The trail merges with the EastLink Trail and runs south alongside EastLink.
+It crosses over Cheltenham Road, diverges off the EastLink Trail, and joins the Dandenong Creek Trail.
+That follows the Dandenong Creek Trail until Hammond Road, where the footpath is used to get to Dandenong station.